qarham/cfm-vagrant/docs/FoxyProxy-Chrome-Setup.md

 Here are the steps for setting up FoxyProxy in Chrome.

-1. Create a new chrome profile for the workshop "CFM-Workshop"
+1. Create a new chrome profile for the workshop "CFM-Workshop" and select "No thanks" for the signin page.

 ![FoxyProxy Chrome](images/FoxyProxy-Add-Person.png)